ajtejankar/jlmsg/README.md

 npm i --save chigur/jlmsg
 ```

-# Usage
+## Usage

 So you want to use this, great!.
 Go read the code and have a look at the
 `example` directory.

-# Features
+## Features

 1. Generates pages from data
-2. Handles `layout` attribute
+2. Handles `layout` attribute in pages
-3. Handles mark down documents
+3. Handles markdown documents

-# Why?
+## Why?

 Jekyll is awesome but it doesn't support creating pages purely from data
 out of the box and I don't know Ruby to hack it so I wrote my own site generator
 with only the features I needed.
 I think the logic I've written for handling
-layouts is kindda neat and also this project can show that sometimes
+layouts is kindda neat worthy of publishing and also this project can show
-re-inventing the wheel is fun.
+that sometimes re-inventing the wheel can not only be fun but simple.